-iiCON is pioneering pioneered model systems to embed cluster-randomised control trials into large-scale operational programmes, through which it can be demonstrated whether the products are as good as or better than the current recommended products.
+iiCON is pioneering pioneered model systems to embed cluster-randomised control trials into large-scale operational programmes, through which it can be demonstrated whether newer products outperform those currently recommended, as well as expanding the reach of trials to new geographies and transmission settings.
 By reducing the cost and complexity of these operationally-embedded trials and providing key data-led-insight to a broad range of organisations including non-governmental organisations, governments, and non-profit organisations, iiCON provides expertise to support and inform global health policy decisions.

-Led by an expert team at Liverpool School of Tropical Medicine, this platform provides robust data to inform global health policy and supports and enables market access, helping to protect communities from diseases including malaria.
+Led by an expert team at Liverpool School of Tropical Medicine, and partners in Democratic Republic of Congo and Uganda, this platform provides robust data to inform global health policy and supports and enables market access, helping to protect communities from diseases including malaria.

 This work is already helping to protect communities and save lives by advancing innovative interventions.